cypress-io/cypress-documentation/source/zh-cn/guides/getting-started/installing-cypress.md

 After a moment, the Cypress Test Runner will launch.

+## Switching browser

+Cypress Test Runner attempts to find all compatible browsers on the user's machine.
+The drop down to select a different browser is in the top right corner of the GUI.

+{% imgTag /img/guides/select-browser.png "Select a different browser" %}

+Read {% url "Launching Browsers" launching-browsers %} for more information how Cypress controls a real browser during end-to-end tests.

 ## Adding npm scripts

 While there's nothing wrong with writing out the full path to the Cypress executable each time, it's much easier and clearer to add Cypress commands to the `scripts` field in your `package.json` file.